Trail Ridge Road Opens and I Determine Not To Go Up There

 I don’t want to take a trip which will mean the near-certainty of being scared out of my wits.
 Back in the 90’s I remember going to see the Grand Canyon and feeling like it was going to suck me right down into its depths.
 Riding on a tour bus along the rim, I was thinking the driver would certainly go crazy and plunge us over.
 I was thirty years old.
 “Oh, oh,” I silently thought.
 “Oh, at least I had thirty good years.
 He’ll probably do it right here at this bend where the road curves and if you go straight you’re going down.
 Oh, oh, wow, he turned, but right up there there’s another place … “

-At that point on our drive along the Grand Canyon’s rim, Leo looked at me.
-“Susan, are you okay?”
+At that point on our drive along the Grand Canyon’s rim, my husband looked at me.
+“Are you okay?”

 Well, one thing I do know …